flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUser
-### Creates a user in a Simple AD or Microsoft AD directory.
+> Creates a user in a Simple AD or Microsoft AD directory.
 The status of a newly created user is "ACTIVE".
-New users can access Amazon WorkDocs.
+New users can access Amazon WorkDocs.<br/>

 #### Input Parameters
 * `Action` - _required_